 Violence Against Children.
 A similar story can be told about children.
 The incessant media reports of school shootings, abductions, bullying, cyberbullying, sexting, date rape, and sexual and physical abuse make it seem as if children are living in increasingly perilous times.
 But the data say otherwise: Kids are undoubtedly safer than they were in the past.

-Nevertheless we Americans do fear (and not just Americans).
-Few will relax and rejoice upon learning of Professor Pinker’s data-driven conclusions about the decline of violence.
+Nevertheless, we Americans do fear (and not just Americans).
+Few will relax and rejoice upon learning of Pinker’s data-driven conclusions about the decline of violence.
 Many will find his conclusions unbelievable (partly because we are a nation that doesn’t like or trust science).
-In fact, we know that there is an entire political campaign for the U. S. presidency based on fear of increasing violence: The campaign of Mr. Trump.
+In fact, we know that there is an entire political campaign for the U. S. presidency based on fear of increasing violence: the campaign of Mr. Trump.

-(For fairness, I should add that many on the Democratic side are also pushing fear: the fear of Mr. Trump.
-This in an effort to get Ms. Clinton elected.
+(For fairness, I should add that many on the Democratic side are also pushing fear: the fear of Trump.
+This is an effort to get Clinton elected.
 But this is different, at least some.
 The “fear of Trump” movement is not primarily a “fear of violence” movement.)

-Last month’s blog was about the feeling of truth — we are connected to the truth by feeling it.
+Last month’s post was about the feeling of truth—we are connected to the truth by feeling it.
 We know the truth because we feel the truth.
 And the truth that we feel is that the world is more dangerous now than ever.
 We feel this because we are scared.
-Statistics like Professor Pinker’s while undoubtedly true, clash with statistics like this one from Excellent Beauty, chapter 3, footnote 10.
+Statistics like Pinker’s, while undoubtedly true, clash with statistics like this one from Excellent Beauty, Chapter 3, footnote 10.

-So, religions are growing because people feel unsafe, but Professor Pinker is jumping up and down pointing to data that we are, in fact, more safe — safer now than ever.
+So, religions are growing because people feel unsafe, but Pinker is jumping up and down pointing to data that we are, in fact, more safe—safer now than ever.
 We should stop feeling unsafe and instead feel safe.

 But we don’t.
 Why?

-There is really one reason, that plays out in different ways: Our psychology.
+There is really one reason, which plays out in different ways: Our psychology.
 Specifically, we love fear.